-That warning goes out every fall and winter when we have major wind storms like the one we are expecting this weekend in Western Washington, But it seems every year we hear of at least one person who was electrocuted after touching a power line.
+That warning goes out every fall and winter when we have major storms in Western Washington, but it seems every year we hear of at least one person who was electrocuted after touching a power line.

 Here are some tips from power utilities on staying safe around downed lines

 – Always assume a power line is live and energized.

 – Avoid touching the downed line with your hand or an object, such as a stick, broom or pole.